rbisdorff/Digraph3/docSphinx/tutorial.rst

 >>> print('Transitivity degree: %.3f' % (ogd.transitivityDegree))
 Transitivity degree: 1.000

 As both orientations are transitive indeed, we may conclude that the given random graph is actally a permutation graph instance.
 However, we still need to find its corresponding permutation.
-We therefore implement a recipee given by Martin Gulombic [Gul-2004]_ p.159.
+We therefore implement a recipee given by Martin Golombic [Gol-2004]_ p.159.

 We will first **fuse** both *og* and *ogdual* orientations above with an **epistemic disjunction** (see the :py:func:`digraphsTools.omax` operator, hence, the needed partially determined orientations above).